dotnet/runtime/docs/building/windows-requirements.md

 You must install several components to build the dotnet/runtime repository.
 These instructions were tested on Windows 10 Pro, version 1903.

+## Enable Long Paths

+The runtime repository requires long paths to be enabled.
+Follow the instructions provided here to modify the registry to opt into that feature: https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file#enable-long-paths-in-windows-10-version-1607-and-later

 ## Visual Studio

 - Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 The Community version is completely free.